 In Analytics you can find out which of your videos are being discovered through YouTube’s search function, and also find out which videos might need a bit of work to start racking up more views.
 Here’s some of the key insights you want to look at to get more people clicking on your videos.

-This is the total number of times people have been shown your title and thumbnail.
-It could be for just a second before people either click to watch your video or scroll past, but it still counts as an impression.
+YouTube impressions are the total number of times people have been shown your title and thumbnail in YouTube.
+It could be for just a second before either clicking to watch your video or scrolling past, but it still counts as an impression.
 Simply click into Advanced Mode to see the impressions for all your videos.

 A video with more impressions is clearly doing something that YouTube’s algorithm likes - although impressions on their own aren’t going to give you a full picture, which is why you want to know how many people are clicking on your videos too.